 Cognitive Protection

-Regular exercise is one of the most powerful tools for maintaining cognitive function:
+Regular exercise is one of the most powerful tools for maintaining cognitive function.

 Research suggests physical activity may reduce dementia risk by up to 30%.
 Exercise stimulates BDNF (brain-derived neurotrophic factor) production, which supports neuron growth and protection, increases blood flow to the brain delivering oxygen and nutrients, and promotes neuroplasticity, the brain’s ability to form new neural connections.
+Bull et al. (2020), in the WHO 2020 guidelines, explicitly recommended regular physical activity for adults as a way to reduce cognitive decline and dementia risk alongside its cardiovascular and metabolic benefits, placing brain health on the same weekly prescription as heart health.
+In practice, that means the same 150 minutes of moderate activity protects multiple systems simultaneously, so the weekly target is doing much more work than a pure cardiovascular tally would suggest.

 Mental Health